khorshedsadhin/WorkoutCalendar/README.md

 # FitTracker - Workout Calendar

 A beautiful, modern single-page web application for tracking your workout routines with a professional calendar interface.
-Built with Tailwind CSS and DaisyUI for a sleek, responsive design.
+Built with Tailwind CSS and DaisyUI for a sleek, responsive design with **9 stunning themes** including a unique **GitHub contribution graph style**.

 ## 🌐 Live Demo